- Main Menu

 Moving to the cloud means operating in a highly complex IT ecosystem that includes high volumes of shared microservices, containers, and virtual machines as well as network devices and storage units.
 The ability to detect pending limitations of capacity and to scale proactively has never been more immediate, but where and how to cost-effectively add capacity is often more challenging to pin down with multiple parts of the organization deploying their own cloud-based components.
 It’s become so easy to deploy new services that you may discover that many of your cloud resources are underused or not used at all.
 And that means you could be paying for resources you don’t even need.

 And making changes in multi-cloud, hybrid-cloud infrastructures without being able to predict the outcomes is risky at best.
 How can you identify the impact of changes, either your own or those made by other parts of your organization, that affect the health, availability, and risk of your business services and applications when you lack visibility into what’s there and how it works together?
 More importantly, how do you respond proactively enough to those changes so that you never experience a slow-down or outage?

 And the ScienceLogic SL1 platform is comprehensive for any cloud technology, including some of the broadest coverage in the industry.
 Beyond network, servers, and operating systems, SL1 covers all major public clouds (AWS, Azure, Google, IBM, and Alliyun) as well as multiple virtualization solutions (VMware, Hyper-V Zen, and KVM), storage arrays, unified communications, video conferencing, and wireless.

-With the move to the cloud, infrastructure is more important to the future of business than ever.
+With the move to the cloud, infrastructure monitoring is more important to the future of business than ever.
 It’s time to take advantage of everything the cloud has to offer.
 It’s time to take control of it.